 The third book in the Jake Brigance series.
 A 16-year-old is accused of killing a deputy in Clanton, Miss., in 1990.

-A failed bank robber holds a group of strangers hostage at an apartment open house and then disappears before the police arrive.
+A failed bank robber holds a group of strangers hostage at an apartment open house then mysteriously vanishes.

 Nora Seed finds a library beyond the edge of the universe that contains books with multiple possibilities of the lives one could have lived.

 A devastating event forces a mother who questions her child’s behavior and her own sanity to confront the truth.

 The only Black person at a tech startup determines to get other young people of color into America’s sales force.

 See what Upcoming Releases are coming out soon!